Dark tree tops tousled by an angry wind,

 And love bereft, I meet my Waterloo,

-With my last breath still singing songs of you.
+With my last breaths still singing songs of you.

 © Loubert S Suddaby.
 All Rights Reserved.